Bigsheun/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ---

 ### [0.
 Positive anything is better than negative nothing](./0-positive_or_negative.py)
-* This program will assign a random signed number to the variable number each time it is executed.
-Complete the source code in order to print whether the number stored in the variable number is positive or negative.
+* Get a random integer beyween -10 and 10.
+Print whether the number is positive or negative.

 ### [1.
 The last digit](./1-last_digit.py)
-* This program will assign a random signed number to the variable number each time it is executed.
-Complete the source code in order to print the last digit of the number stored in the variable number.
+* Print the last digit of random integer.

 ### [2.
 I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game](./2-print_alphabet.py)
-* Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+* A program that prints the alphabet, in lowercase, not followed by a new line.

 ### [3.
 When I was having that alphabet soup, I never thought that it would pay off](./3-print_alphabt.py)
-* Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+* Write a program that prints the in lowercase, not followed by a new line.

 ### [4.
 Hexadecimal printing](./4-print_hexa.py)
-* Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)
+* Write a program that prints all numbers from 0 to 98 in decimal and their hexadecimal equivalent

 ### [5.
 00...99](./5-print_comb2.py)